mkristian/rails-resty-gwt/README.md

 some little things would be

 * Restservices come as singleton when used the @Singleton annotation
-* GWT editors (which will have client side validation in future)

 ## Note on Patches/Pull Requests